Find 52: Track and Field Teams

 Our literacy work directly benefits over 80,000 students.
 In St. Lucia, Grenada, Montserrat, and Nevis, we’re rebuilding school libraries.
 And every year, we bring Canadian children’s book authors and illustrators to meet their fans at our annual Rainforest of Reading Festivals.

 Words have enormous value.
-In fact, if 800 athletes, coaches and spectators each toss a Toonie into our Really Big Shoe at your track event, you’ll be helping us meet our financial target.
+In fact, if 800 athletes, coaches and spectators each toss a Toonie into our Really Big Shoe at your track event or regular training session, you’ll be helping us meet our financial target.
 In a world that is sometimes defeating, training your brain and imagining a new story may be the one essential tool for children in developing countries.

 Thanks to the athletes who’ve participated in our Find 52 campaign: